whats2000/GriffinOWO/README.md

 3. Gyro Range Marker: Gyro Range Marker will draw a gyro circle when in valid distance and tell you if in cool down
 4. Flare Range Marker: Display the range of the flare
 5. Flare Timer: Flare Timer will display the flare time when you are in flare range
+6. Terminator Exchange Click: Will exchange your attack and use keybind while hold terminator

 ### Crimson Island
 1. Broke Hype Detect: Detect Hype stopped grand combat xp without using the book of state